tiptonspiderj/Serial-Communication-App/README.md

 jpackage -t exe --name Serial-Communication --description "Serial communication program Author: Jeremy Tipton" --app-version 1.0.0 --input input
 --dest output --main-jar SerialComm.jar --win-shortcut --runtime-image runtime

+You can also download the executable file in the output folder labeled SerialComm-1.0.0.exe to install the program

 ### Executing program

 If you just want to run the program from the executable jar in the "input" folder you can use the command: